project-poodle/poodle/design.md

   - SSTables can be removed once merged and not longer needed
   - SSTables content are never changed

-- Each SSTable have can have no more than 64k Records
+- Each SSTable is limited to no more than 1048576 (1M) Records
-  - This enables generation of 2 bytes Perfect Hash key

-- Each SSTable can be no more than 4GB size
+- Each SSTable is limited to maximum 1 GB size

-  - Each Record is less than 64 KB
+- Each Record is limited to less than 64 KB

 ### Record Scheme and SSTable ###